SEO Beginner Updated 2026-03-22

 Do I need to optimize for every search engine?

-Focus on Google first — it drives the vast majority of organic traffic.
+Focus on Google first.
+It drives the vast majority of organic traffic.
 Most Google SEO best practices benefit Bing rankings too.
 Bing-specific optimization (like claiming Bing Places for Business) is worth the small extra effort but shouldn’t be your primary focus.

 How often do search engine rankings change?